arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

 will impact performance due to no segment candidates available for consolidation.<br/>
 _Background:_
-  For data modification ArangoSearch views follow the concept of a "versioned data store".
+  For data modification ArangoSearch Views follow the concept of a "versioned data store".
 Thus old versions of data may be removed once there are no longer any users of the old data.
 The frequency of the cleanup and compaction operations are governed by 'consolidationIntervalMsec' and the